Jeffalltogether/well_decline_curve_analysis/README.md

 ## 0.0 Provide .csv of Well production data and .csv of well header data
 Examples in `./data`
-prepare data by:
-1 - delete all commas from the cvs files
+prepare data by deleting all the commas from the values in the 'Well production data' and 'well header data' files This can be done easily in excel with find-and-replace.

 ## 1.0 Select wells based on critieria available in well data
 Follow the prompts after starting program